Basis Sets¶

 - Benchmarking optimizer performance across many configurations

-- Initial exploration of large molecular systems where higher-accuracy basis sets are computationally prohibitive
+- Initial exploration of larger molecular systems

 6-31G¶